rylincoln/developer.fulcrumapp.com/_data-events/intro.md

   - "Media Events": media-events
 ---

-Data events are a powerful feature that allows users to perform actions on the mobile device when certain events are triggered.
-Go on ...
+Data Events allow users to perform ​_actions_​ on the mobile device when certain ​_events_​ are triggered.
+Actions include custom alerts and validation messages, setting field values, choices, labels, descriptions, requirement & visibility settings, HTTP requests and more.
+Event triggers include record loading, editing, validating, saving, value changing, and more.
+This enables listening for record changes, programmatically changing values (including status, project, and geometry), as well as building dynamic hyperlinks, writing custom quality assurance logic and much more!

 ## Record Events